Thermodynamic and observational implications of black holes in toroidal geometry: Thermodynamic Geometry in terms of Various entropy frameworks

 In addition, we obtain the Ricci curvature scalar from the Ruppeiner formalism in the form of exponential corrected entropy by inserting Eqs.~\eqref{Mee} and \eqref{Tee} into Eq.~\eqref{MM1}, and it is given as

-Similarly, one can easily derive the Ricci curvature of the Ruppeiner formalism in the presence of R\`{e}nyi entropy by substituting Eqs.~\eqref{MRE} and \eqref{TRE} into Eq.~\eqref{MM1}, which takes the following shape
+Similarly, one can easily derive the Ricci curvature of the Ruppeiner formalism in the presence of R\'{e}nyi entropy by substituting Eqs.~\eqref{MRE} and \eqref{TRE} into Eq.~\eqref{MM1}, which takes the following shape

 One can obtain valuable insights regarding the possible phase transition and the microscopic interaction between the particles of the BHs by examining the Ricci curvature scalar.
 For example, a negative scalar curvature indicates strong attractive microscopic interactions, whereas a positive value suggests repulsive interactions between the particles.
 When the curvature is flat, it typically denotes either an ideal gas-like non-interacting system or a perfectly balanced interaction regime.
 The behavior of the curvature scalar obtained from the aforementioned formalism in various entropy frameworks by substituting $Q=1,~P=1$ and $\alpha=1$ is presented in Fig.~\ref{Fig-5}.
-The trajectories that we plot in Fig.~\ref{Fig-5} are the Ricci scalar in terms of entropies such as the Hawking-Bekenstein (red solid curve),~exponential corrected (blue dotted curve) and R\`{e}nyi entropies (black dotted-dashed curve).
+The trajectories that we plot in Fig.~\ref{Fig-5} are the Ricci scalar in terms of entropies such as the Hawking-Bekenstein (red solid curve),~exponential corrected (blue dotted curve), and R\'{e}nyi entropies (black dotted-dashed curve).
 It observes that the ZPs of heat capacity also coincide with the divergence of the Ricci curvature scalar.
-In the Hawking-Bekenstein and R\`{e}nyi entropies cases, the Ricci curvature scalar $R^\mathrm{Rup}$ divergence coincides with the zero point of heat capacity at $0.7071$ and $0.5348$, respectively.
-Similarly, in the case of the exponential corrected entropy, the divergence of $R^\mathrm{Rup}$ coincides with both zero points of heat capacity at $1$ and $1.25$.
-One can also notice that the behavior of the Ricci curvature scalar is both negative and positive, which indicates that there is both attractive and repulsive interaction between the particles of the charged torus-like BHs.
+In the Hawking-Bekenstein and R\'{e}nyi entropies cases, the Ricci curvature scalar $R^\mathrm{Rup}$ divergence coincides with ZP of heat capacity at $2.2214$ and $1.1698$, respectively.
+Similarly, in the case of the exponential corrected entropy, the divergence of $R^\mathrm{Rup}$ coincides with both ZPs of heat capacity at $1$ and $3.4674$.